 Under Section 20(a) of the Securities and Exchange Act, the law includes what is known as the Control Person Liability standard which means that firms are liable for the misconduct of their representatives (the financial advisor) unless the firm acted in good faith and did not indirectly cause the misconduct.

 However, proving that a brokerage firm was negligent, and that their negligence allowed individual advisor misconduct, can be difficult and often requires extensive investigation on the part of a qualified attorney.

 All financial advisors, such as stockbrokers and investment advisers, owe what is called a fiduciary duty to their clients.
 A fiduciary duty is the highest standard of care and requires financial advisors to:

 When a financial advisor falls short of their fiduciary duties, for whatever reason, they are guilty of negligence.
 If a financial advisor’s negligence contributes to an investor’s monetary losses, then the financial advisor may face a lawsuit and be held legally liable for damages.

 Negligence in these cases can happen in many different ways.
 This includes, but is not limited to, the following:

 Anytime an investor loses a significant amount of money due to the fraudulent or negligent activities of a financial advisor, the investor may be able to sue the financial advisor, the brokerage firm, or both in order to recover damages for their losses.

-If you have been the victim of investment fraud, you may be able to sue the brokerage firm for failure to supervise in order to recover your lost funds.
-The investment fraud attorneys with Meyer Wilson represent investors nationwide, and have recovered millions of dollars in losses for our clients.
+If you have been the victim of investment fraud, you may be able to bring a failure to supervise claim against the brokerage firm in order to recover your lost funds.
+The investment fraud attorneys with Meyer Wilson represent investors nationwide, and have recovered hundreds of millions of dollars in losses for our clients.
 Call us or complete our online form for a free case evaluation.